everypolitician/scraped/README.md

 ## Usage

-Create a subclass of `ScrapedPage` for each page you wish to scrape.
+Create a subclass of `ScrapedPage` for each _type_ of page you wish to scrape.

+For example if you were scraping a list of people you might have a `PeopleListPage` class for the list page and a `PersonPage` class for an individual person's page.

 ```ruby
 require 'scraped_page'